mickeymond/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21. ./20-hiago => Create a script that removes all letters c and C from input.

 22. ./21-reverse => Write a script that reverse its input.

+23. ./22-users_and_homes => Write a script that displays all users and their home directories, sorted by users.